tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 to validate the Certificate message exchanged during a TLS handshake.
 This means that middleboxes that don't understand the CompressedCertificate message might misbehave and drop connections that adopt certificate compression.

-However this is not a problem when using TLS version 1.3 [I-D.ietf-tls-tls13] and higher, due to the fact that the Certificate (and thus the CompressedCertificate) message is encrypted, preventing middleboxes from intercepting it.
+Because of that, the extension is only supported in the versions of TLS where the certificate message is encrypted in a way that prevents middleboxes from intercepting it, that is, TLS version 1.3 [I-D.ietf-tls-tls13] and higher.

 # IANA Considerations